-Which behavior change techniques can be implemented in the use of smart-toys in the context of home-based hand therapy for children with cerebral palsy?
+Which behaviour change techniques can be implemented in the use of smart-toys in the context of home-based hand therapy for children with cerebral palsy?

 Kids who need pediatric occupational and physical therapy exercises often struggle executing them as such therapies are often repetitive and uninviting.
 We are interested to learn how the use of smart-toys (interactive & connected) can encourage children to exercise more at home in an accessible and motivating way and thus improving their quality of life.